wp-plugins/antispam-for-all-fields/readme.txt

 Plugin does a lot more such as (this list does not cover all antispam functions present):<br>
 * Count for number of web-URI's in comment<br>
 * Count on email, IP, URI compared with allready spammed comments<br>
+* Checks trackbacks and pingbacks for a valid IP adres (IP visitor must be same as webserver)<br>
 * Detailed information by email about the spammed comment.
 You can approve the comment later on, or blacklist the IP adres.<br>
 * Future feature: Add hidden fields with random names<br>
 Need PHP5 on your webserver.
 Does not work on PHP4 webservers.